How We Use Members’ Data

-If you participate in Network events, Tate and The Paul Mellon Centre for Studies in British Art will also process personal data relating to you (including sensitive or special categories of personal data supplied by you) for:
+If you participate in Network events, Tate and The Paul Mellon Centre for Studies in British Art will also process personal data (e.g. contact details, access and dietary requirements) for:

 - the administrative, accounting, taxation and management purposes of the British Art Network;

 - ensuring the health and safety of all participants in British Art Network events;

 - supporting work to ensure diversity and inclusion across British Art Network activities (personal data you provide to this end will only be published in statistical form, with all data anonymised).